A sour cherry tree or bush (Prunus Cerasus) is a fantastic way to add color, variety, and edible fruits to your garden – even in a small space!

-No, these sour cherries actually are edible straight from the bush.
+No, these sour cherries are edible and delicious, picked straight from the bush.

-However you will enjoy them more in pies, jams, cordials or cakes.
-And you can still reap the benefits on all their health properties, albeit that we add a little sugar to sweeten the palate!
+However, you will enjoy them more in pies, jams, cordials, or cakes.
+And you can still reap the benefits of all their health properties, albeit we add a little sugar to sweeten the palate!

 But a sour cherry bush also delivers on decoration.
-An abundance of small white flowers make their appearance every spring, on each and every healthy branch and twig.
+An abundance of small white flowers appears every spring on every branch and twig.

 Sour cherry bushes look great standing solitary.
-As they are self-fertile, you only need one bush.
+And as they are self-fertile, you only need one bush.
 They can even be grown as a free-growing hedge when planted in a row.

 How to grow sour cherry bushes as a superfood

-There are 6 main rules to follow to help sour cherry bushes thrive in your garden:
+Here are six main rules to help you succeed and have thriving sour cherry bushes in your garden:

 - Do not plant in water-logged or soggy soil with bad drainage.
 The root hates to get water-logged.